 - Clause 11, or Schedule 3 or 4 of Standard 1.3.1 of Food Standards Code.

-- a determination under section 8B of New Zealand’s Agricultural Compounds and Veterinary Medicines Act the GRAS Register for Oral Nutritional Compounds, as published at 1 January 2015.
+- A determination under section 8B of New Zealand’s Agricultural Compounds and Veterinary Medicines Act 1997 as existing on 5 March 2015 (see relevant list of determinations here).

-- Annex I of the European Union Register of Feed Additives (other than a category 5 substance), and a expiry date is listed for that ingredient.
+- Annex I of the European Union Register of Feed Additives (other than a category 5 substance), and an expiry date is listed for that ingredient.